-The class teacher is responsible for detailed lesson planning and keeping and assessing against these objectives.
-The class teacher has control if the objectives are to be taught in direct lessons or alongside another curriculum subject or topic.
+The class teacher is responsible for detailed lesson planning and assessment.
+The class teacher can choose whether to teach computing objectives in direct lessons or alongside another curriculum subject or topic.

 These plans list the specific learning objectives of each lesson.
 The class teacher keeps these individual plans and s/he and the computing subject leader often discuss them on an informal basis.